pabloferg/dialogflow1/README.md

 client = bigquery.Client()
 ```

-We create a simple Flask application with just:
+We create a simple Flask application with just two routes:
-- (1) a main route ("/") with response "Hello World",
+- / with response "Hello World",
-- (2) /destination/
+- /destination/

 ```python